Up to 60% off sofas & mattresses — limited‑time deals.

 Lowe's Home Design Scarlett Velvet Sofa

-Scarlett felt more like a compact conversation sofa than an all-night lounge piece.
-It kept me upright at the coffee table, and the smaller scale made the whole seat feel easy to place and easy to read.
-Carlos noticed the tight back kept his posture neat at first, but it did not relax much once he tried to lean back.
-Mia liked that it never felt oversized in a smaller room, and the removable cushions made quick resets easier after people got up.
+Scarlett felt more like a compact conversation sofa than an all-night lounging sofa.
+It worked well at the coffee table and kept the body upright.
+Carlos noticed that the tight back made his posture neat at first, but it did not relax much when he leaned into it.
+Mia liked that the sofa never overwhelmed a smaller room, and the removable cushions made quick resets easier after people got up.

 What we liked